-The weather was very harsh at times, in fact, Mrs. Young can remember when the snow was eight feet deep on the muskeg near their home.
-Also, during the spring and summer an excessive amount of water would prevent any type of travel.
+The weather was very harsh at times, in fact, Mrs Young can remember when the snow was eight feet deep in the muskeg near their home.
+Also, during the spring and summer, an excessive amount of water would prevent any type of travel.
 Another hardship was the flies and mosquitoes in the summer.
 Large outside smudges were built to keep the pests from the cattle and in the evening a small smudge would be lit and carried through the entire house forcing the mosquitoes out the doors.

 In 1943, the Youngs left Ladder valley for Drumheller and stayed until 1951.
 They then returned to their farm in Ladder Valley.
 Mrs Young is still living on this land as well as her son Leonard, his wife Kate and their six children.

-Fred Yurach came to Big river in 1912 from the Ukraine.
+Fred Yurach came to Big River in 1912 from Ukraine.
 He married Margaret Smytanick in 1914, they had four children; two daughters and two sons, Ann, Nick, Bill, Eva.